sflavelle/writing/Shorts and One-Shots/Better The Jevil You Know.md

 You shoot him a glare.
 "First of all, you'll have to forgive me, I have no idea who this 'Jevil' is.
 Second of all, again, *why would I chain myself up* if I've never been here before?!
 Ughhhhh."
 Frustrated, you bump your head lightly against the stone, leaning back, looking up at the ceiling of the dungeon.

 As you adjust your head, whatever you've been wearing on your head shifts over your eyes, and you shake your head roughly to dislodge the thing.
-It falls from your head and lands on the stone floor.
+It falls from your head and lands on the stone floor, jingling as it moves.

 A black and purple jester's hat.

 You stare at it.
 You weren't wearing that before.
 You glance down at your body.

 And that's when things start to click.
-You're wearing an outfit that is very clearly not yours, not proportioned for *you*, and your skin appears to be dark, unnatural.
+You're wearing an outfit that is very clearly not yours, tightly fitting a soft round body, and your skin appears to be dark, unnatural.
 Between your legs, a thin, long tail peeks out at you.

 This isn't your body.
 "W-wait.
 What happened to me?
 Who transformed me into this... clown devil?!" you demand of the group.
 Oh.
 Huh.
 'Jester devil'.
 Jevil.
 That's... a decision that was made.
+That explains the getup.

 "You've always looked like that, dude," Susie remarked.
 Kris simply continued to stare at you, and Ralsei and Blue share a look.